-Whilst we certainly cannot say that the great fire of Rome in AD64 followed the same set of mechanics it is fair to wonder whether similar mechanisms may have been at work.
+Whilst we certainly cannot say that the great fire of Rome in AD64 followed the same set of mechanics as modern London it is fair to wonder whether similar mechanisms may have been at work.
 Let’s imagine the following hypothesis: The fire breaks out by accident in a workshop, the city is ill-suited to fire control and after all, we already know that fires were extremely common in ancient Rome so a disaster was waiting to happen.
 However, social and economic conditions by the time of Nero had evolved to an extent that a sharp divide was generated between the wealthy and the poorer social classes.
 (Incidentally this would fit with Nero’s fixation on policies to assist the poorer end of society).

 As might be ascribed to London or to the Paris “banlieau” fires and indeed the spreading uprisings across northern Africa in 2010-2011 not to mention the large yet peaceful movement of “indignados” in Spain, we can imagine a broad section of society which has been reduced to a degree of poverty and loss of hope for the future such that they undertake collective action in a sometimes irrational and violent attempt to change their situation or at any rate a violent reaction.
 In the London case it exploded into an outbreak of materialism where the concept of legality was suspended in favour of personal material gain (looting).

 Might something similar have occurred in Rome?
 Might it be that disaffected, abandoned portions of Roman society had by then reached such a degree of poverty that selling themselves into slavery might be their only option for a future and that therefore would care little but to take advantage of a blaze in order to wreak further destruction and looting of shops and property?